barryclark/jekyll-now/_posts/2018-7-17-day-fifteen.md

 ![bright_sources]({{ thom-ory.github.io }}/images/day_fifteen/bright_sources.png)
 _FWHM = 4.3, Threshold = 7σ ("oligargich" source detection, looking for brightest sources)_

-_**Note: When comparing the two source images to the images that have the sources circled, you'll notice that they disagree on what the true RA and Dec are.
+_**Note: When comparing the two raw images to the images that have the sources circled, you'll notice that they disagree on what the true RA and Dec are.
 That's an error; the RA and Dec are correct on the source images, but the images with circles on them contain information from an earlier test which do not correspond to that actual section of sky.
 All four images depict the same section of sky.**_

 ![fluxes]({{ thom-ory.github.io }}/images/day_fifteen/fluxes.png)
 _Fluxes according to [bright_sources_phot_table](https://github.com/GosnellResearchGroupSummer2018/NGC6819/blob/master/first_attempt_at_HST_source_detection/day_seven/phot_table.txt).
 I decided that  bright_phot_table.txt represented better source detection.
 RA and Dec information are correct in this image_